mbask/fertplan/README.md

 The estimation of Nitrogen fertilization concentrations for a yearly crop is the most complex among the ones detailed in the *guidelines*.
-The Nitrogen fertilization concentration in kg/ha is estimated as the net resultant of a N balance into the availability pool for the crop and out of it The N balance involves 8 flow components. flowes that increase N availability to the crop are \> 0 (positive sign), flowes that deplete soil N pool or N availability for the crop are \< 0 (negative sign).
+Nitrogen fertilization concentration in kg/ha is estimated as the net resultant of a N balance between the nitrogen pool available for the crops and the nitrogen losses.
+The N balance involves 8 flow components.
+Flows that increase N availability to the crop are \> 0 (positive sign).
+Flows that deplete soil N pool or N availability for the crop are \< 0 (negative sign).

 The N flow components include: